 Aga’s Rayburns and Everhots emit heat outwards and produce heat for the home as well as for cooking.
 They have all developed and now are insulated enough on either side that cabinetry can sit within a few millimetres.

 For cooker hoods and extractors, an induction hob can have an extractor closer to proximity than a gas hob.
 The gap generally sits around 650mm – 750mm.

 Each brand will have different guidelines, depending on the elements chosen.
 All manufacturers will supply your kitchen designer and installer with technical guidelines complete with minimum and maximum distances.

 You will be shown this in the design of your kitchen so you will know the depths and what this will look like.

-The floor will need to be that of adequate strength to hold the ranges.
+The floor will need to be of adequate strength to hold the ranges.

-Cooker ranges will be supplied with adjustable feet to meet the height of your worktops and usually come with a set-back plinth to hide the feet mechanisms, depending on the design and style you are looking for.
+We will supply cooker ranges with adjustable feet to meet the height of your worktops and usually come with a set-back plinth to hide the feet mechanisms, depending on the design and style you are looking for.

-The regulations here require that no cabinetry sits closer than 200mm either side – They are usually a standout feature and look great as a standalone.
+The regulations here require that no cabinetry sits closer than 200mm on either side.
+They are usually a standout feature and look great as a standalone.

-When you have chosen the appliances you’d like in your kitchen, let your designer here at Sustainable Kitchens know the model and make number as soon as possible as this will have a huge impact on the design of your kitchen – We will ensure this sits where works for your lifestyle, what meets regulations and what looks stunning to be used day in and day out.
+When you have chosen the appliances you’d like in your kitchen, let your designer here at Sustainable Kitchens know the model and make the number as soon as possible.
+This will have a huge impact on the design of your kitchen.
+We have loads of kitchen with range cooker ideas and examples to share with you.
+We will ensure this works for your lifestyle, meets regulations and looks stunning to be used day in and day out.